 How Often Should You Wash Your Sheets?
 Here’s What Germ Experts Recommend

-Your sheets accumulate sweat, dirt, dust, and more: How much—and how often your dirty sheets need cleaning— depends on your skin, your habits, and your pets.
+Your sheets accumulate sweat, dirt, dust, and more.
+How often your dirty sheets need cleaning depends on your skin, your habits...and possibly, your pets.

 The importance of changing your sheets

-We spoke with a dermatologist and a germ expert to get to the bottom of this question and explain the worst-case scenarios.
-And we’ll fill you in on who needs to wash their sheets more often than others, what sheets are easiest to care for, and how to wash them properly.
+We spoke with a dermatologist and a germ experts to get to the bottom of this question, and explain what happens if you don’t.
+Plus, we fill you in on who needs to wash their sheets more often than others, what sheets are easiest to care for, and how to wash them properly.

 How often should you wash your sheets—and why?